amandauppgard/personal-website/README.md

 cd backend
 npm start
 ```
-The server will run on `http://localhost:3001`

 **Terminal 2 - Frontend Development Server:**
 ```bash
 cd frontend
 npm run dev
 ```
-The frontend will typically run on `http://localhost:5173`

 ### Building for Production